 Bryn Mawr is a very small town located in the state of Pennsylvania.
 With a population of 3,808 people and five constituent neighborhoods, Bryn Mawr is the 391st largest community in Pennsylvania.
-Much of the housing stock in Bryn Mawr was built prior to World War II, making it one of the older and more historic towns in the country.
+Bryn Mawr has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Bryn Mawr home prices are not only among the most expensive in Pennsylvania, but Bryn Mawr real estate also consistently ranks among the most expensive in America.

 Bryn Mawr is a decidedly white-collar town, with fully 95.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bryn Mawr is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Bryn Mawr who work in office and administrative support (18.30%), teaching (14.06%), and food service (10.47%).